With its physical distancing measures, the COVID-19 pandemic is destroying public space as we know it.

 In this critical situation we have the chance to develop a spatial-conceptual approach to support cultural collaborative interactions in order to actively shape these future hybrid (combined digital and physical) explorative spaces.
 Examining the relationship of physical spaces with digital and media networks, enables us to explore the potential of hybrid space for artistic research and to develop new cultural formats.

-Such an investigation of the future of cultural spaces considers them in their socio-political, economic, environmental and climate-related context and focuses on sustainable solutions that contrast and reach beyond recent models of mass (tourism) cultural consumerism, targeting record ticket sales and visitor numbers.
-The pause caused by the pandemic could work as a break, enabling the reconsidering of choices and priorities and for exploring new models and for developing sustainable perspectives.
+Such an investigation of the future of cultural spaces considers them in their socio-political, economic, environmental, and climate-related context and focuses on sustainable solutions that contrast and reach beyond recent models of mass (tourism) cultural consumerism, targeting record ticket sales and visitor numbers.
+The pandemic-induced hiatus could work as a break, enabling the reconsidering of choices and priorities and for exploring new models and for developing sustainable perspectives.

 Hybrid Staging addresses the challenges posed by these developments and investigates the future of cultural spaces.
 The program focusses on showcasing practical possibilities and experimental formats, speculating on economic models, making visionary ideas tangible and tackling a broad range of topical questions.